NakhlehLab/MoTERNN/README.md

 The implementation of Recursive Neural Network in this project was adopted from https://github.com/mae6/pyTorchTree.
 To reporduce the results presented in the paper, please follow the instructions below in [Reproducibility](https://github.com/NakhlehLab/MoTERNN#reproducibility).
 ## How to install required packages
 ### Python installation
 To better manage Python packages we used Conda.
-The latest vwesion of Conda can be installed by following instructions in the website https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+The latest version of Conda can be installed by following instructions in the website https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 ### PyTorch installation
 Install PyTorch according to the OS and CUDA version.
 You can find the Conda command for PyTorch and Cuda Toolkit installation from PyTorch's official website https://pytorch.org/get-started/locally/